KDE/audex/README.md

 Audex is an audio grabber tool for CD-ROM drives built with KDE Frameworks.

-*Note: There is an active branch "kf5" containing a Qt5/KF5 supported version.*
+*Note: There is an active branch "kf5" containing a Qt5/KF5 supported version 0.96.X.*

 ### Prerequisites